Trentino-Alto Adige/Südtirol: Languages

-The main language groups are Italian and German, with small minorities speaking Ladin, Lombard, Mòcheno and Cimbrian.
+The main language groups are Italian and German, with small minorities speaking Ladin, Lombard (namely the Eastern subgroup, Venetian, Mòcheno and Cimbrian.
 The latter two of which are varieties of the Upper German Bavarian dialect.

 In Trentino the majority language is Italian, although there are Cimbrian minorities in the municipality of Luserna and four Mòcheno municipalities in the Mòcheni Valley.
 There are also Ladin-speaking minorities living in the Fassa Valley and in Non Valley (3.5% of the population).
 While in Fassa Valley Ladin already enjoys official status, in Non Valley it still does not, despite there being more Ladin speakers in the latter than in the former.
 Sole Valley also historically belongs to the Ladin area.

-In South Tyrol the majority language is German (62% of the population), although in the capital city Bolzano 73% of the population speaks Italian as its maternal language due to internal immigration from other regions of Italy.
+In South Tyrol the majority language is German (62% of the population).
+Many of the German-speakers use South Tyrolean dialects in informal settings.
+In South Tyrol's capital city Bolzano 73% of the population speaks Italian as its maternal language due to internal immigration from other regions of Italy.
 Italian speakers are also a significant component in other major urban centres of the province, such as in Merano (49% Italian as the mother language) and Brixen (26% mother language).
 More than 90% of the 120,000 Italian speakers live in Bozen/Bolzano, Merano, Leifers and Brixen, and the greater part of the rest in the small towns south of the capital just north of the border with Trentino or scattered about in very small numbers throughout the rest of the province.
 The Italian language is a majority in 5 of 116 municipalities.
 Italian is the first language of 26% of the population (down from 35% in 1960) of the population of 453,000 recorded in the 2011 census, not counting the 51,000 who listed Language as 'Other' who are immigrants.
 Ladin is the additional official language in some municipalities and a majority in 8.
 According to the census of 2001, 103 out of 116 communes have a majority of German native speakers, eight of Ladin speakers and five of Italian.
 Today both German and Italian have the status of co-official languages in South Tyrol.

-Heraldry
+Transport

-The coat of arms quarters the arms of Trentino (black eagle) and the arms of South Tyrol (red eagle).
+The infrastructure system of Trentino-Alto Adige/Südtirol is made up of railway, airport, motorway, road and lake lines.